 Example 2

-Tuition Fees Should Be Reduced to Improve Equal Access to Education
+Topic: Tuition Fees Should Be Reduced to Improve Equal Access to Education

 Higher education is often presented as a path to opportunity.
 Still, for many students, the cost of tuition creates a barrier that is difficult to overcome.
 We have seen capable students delay or give up their plans due to financial pressure.
 Reducing tuition fees would make access to education more balanced and realistic.